Luizmontagner/Simon_Game/README.md

 ## Features to be implemented

-- Automatic socore register on the ranking section.
+- Automatic score register on the ranking section.
 - Terms and Conditions.
 - Different themes.